ammulashiva/physical_design_using_asic/README.md

 exit

 ```
-next use the iverilog with the files netlist, test bench primitives and skylab.v in mylib folder using the following commands given below :
+**Next** use the iverilog with the files netlist, test bench primitives and skylab.v in mylib folder using the following commands given below :

 ```bash